PULP AND PAPER INDUSTRY

 TISSUE AND PAPER MACHINE MIST ELIMINATION AND PLANT AIR CLEANING SCRUBBERS

 Paper Machine Mist Elimination - Mist removal systems on the wet end of paper machines are used for both plant maintenance purposes and to reduce the contact between dust and high humidity.
-Since there also are dust, fiber, and some paper collected, the system generally uses a venturi scrubber with cyclone separator, and a final horizontal flow 2-stage wire mesh coalescer and chevron (AIROL® 430H120).
+Since there also are dust, fiber, and some paper collected, the system generally uses a venturi scrubber with cyclone separator, and a final horizontal flow 2-stage mesh coalescer and chevron (AIROL® 120H).

 Plant Air Scrubbers - During the manufacturing of tissue, dust is generated after the drying step.
 As the sheet moves through the various production steps (calendar, slitting and winding operations), dust and fiber will be dislodged from the sheet.
 To reduce fire risk and improve mill appearance, ventilation systems are added with pick-up points at all sources, terminating at a venturi scrubber with 3-stage separation: cyclone separator, AIROL® 120H875 vertical flow chevron and AIROL® FLOWMAX 320-1 mesh polishing mist eliminator integrated into one vessel.
 Scrubber bleed-off water is recycled back to the pulper.